 Frequency is one limit that insurers place on medical necessity.
 An insurer may say that a certain procedure can be performed only a number of times over a set time period.
 Preventive services are typically restricted to just one per year.

-Medical providers play an important role in documenting medical necessity.
+The Role of the Doctor in Determining Necessity for Medical Treatment Medical providers play an important role in documenting medical necessity.
 They provide thorough medical documentation and validation to support the services billed.
 They also record patients’ progress and response and track any changes to treatment and diagnosis.
 Doctors also record when patients are not following treatment recommendations.
 Insurers may stop covering tests, services, and treatments if patients continually miss appointments or are inconsistent about treating themselves at home.

+What Happens When Insurers Deny Coverage for Necessary Medical Treatment?
 When insurers deny coverage for necessary medical treatment, the first step many patients take is to review the denial of claims letter.
 Often, it explains the reasons for the denial.
 Patients should try to appeal decisions rather than paying for treatments themselves right away or skipping medical care.
 The letter should also outline the steps for appeal.

 Otherwise, you should contact your insurance company to check whether an error is involved with your claim.
 There are many points where an error can occur, both in preauthorization and claims filing.
 Once someone has identified an error, it is usually straightforward to fix.